fcablik/fcablik/README.md

 - 👯 I’m looking to collaborate on Remix.run projects.
 - 💬 Ask me about anything..
 - 📫 How to reach me: web: [wochlife.com](https://wochlife.com), ig: [https://www.instagram.com/filipcablik/](@filipcablik), linkedin: [https://www.linkedin.com/in/filipcablik/](@filipcablik)
-- ⚡ Fun fact: I'd very randomly started to learn coding before I even knew what it was and why it could make my life better.
-Started the 1st month of college, dropped after 2 more.
+- ⚡ Fun fact: I'd very randomly started to learn coding, before I even knew what it was, and why it could make my life better.
+Started in free time, the 1st month of college.
+After 2 months, the decision to drop out was inevitable.
 Never looked back since.
 Life's been great as a Web Developer. 😊

 <br/>